scd4j/gradle-plugins/README.md

                  ...
 ```

-For more details of how to create an module, take a look at [Basics](https://github.com/scd4j/gradle-plugins/wiki/02.-Basics)
+For more details of how to implement an module, take a look at  [documentation](https://github.com/scd4j/gradle-plugins/wiki/02.-Basics)